EngineHub/CommandHelper/README.md

 the MIT License, barring the special restriction regarding code submissions, explained in the SPECIAL_LICENSE.txt file, which is attached.

+For details about code formatting standards, and other basic information for contributors, please see the CONTRIBUTING.txt file.

 Portions of CommandHelper are copyright: wraithguard01, sk89q, Deaygo, t3hk0d3, zml2008, EntityReborn, and albatrossen